WordPress/wporg-plugin-guidelines/guideline-08.md

 * Calling third party CDNs for reasons other than font inclusions; all non-service related JavaScript and CSS must be included locally
 * Using third party services to manage regularly updated lists of data, when not explicitly permitted in the service’s terms of use
 * Using iframes to connect admin pages; APIs should be used to minimize security risks

+Management services that interact with and push software down to a site _are_ permitted, provided the service handles the interaction on it's own domain and not within the WordPress dashboard.